HR policies and procedures – why does your department need them?

 It’s the responsibility of HR to protect employees from discrimination in the workplace.
-And as the headlines prove, not all companies take this responsibility seriously.
+And as the news headlines prove, not all companies take this responsibility seriously.

 Many were shocked to learn of the working conditions at Uber, which agreed to pay 56 current and former employees $1.9 million to settle claims of gender discrimination and harassment.
 The rideshare company’s head of human resources ultimately resigned over the scandal following an investigation into how she handled racial discrimination claims.

 Don’t take it for granted that your company already has adequate measures in place.
-It’s critical that every HR department creates, communicates, and consistently enforces policies that prevent employees from suffering unfair treatment because of factors including their race, age, religion, health status, sexual orientation, and gender.
+It’s critical that every HR department creates, communicates, and consistently enforces unlawful discrimination policies that prevent employees from suffering unfair treatment because of factors including their race, age, religion, health status, sexual orientation, and gender.

 When an employee is underperforming, tensions can run high.
 Managers are often unsure of how to handle these situations and morale suffers when it appears that an employee was arbitrarily punished or terminated.

 Instituting clear disciplinary and termination policies can help ensure fair treatment of your employees, instill confidence in managers and keep your company out of court.
-In addition to developing HR guidelines for disciplinary action and termination proceedings, it’s important to create performance improvement plans with measurable goals.
+In addition to developing HR procedures for disciplinary action and termination proceedings, it’s important to create performance improvement plans with measurable goals.